 The largest revenue source for the School is the State of Florida.
 Revenues from State sources for current operations are primarily received through the Florida Education Finance Program (FEFP) funding formula and Charter School Capital Outlay funds.
 The FEFP formula utilizes student enrollment data to determine the funds available for the School.
-The increase in revenues was largely due to the increase in FEFP funding from the State.
+The decrease in revenues was largely due to the decrease in FEFP funding from the State.

-The largest concentration of expenses was for Instruction related functions (44%) and Board of Education (20%).
+The largest concentration of expenses was for Instruction related functions (58%), School Administration (16%) and Facilities Acquisition and Construction (11%) for rent.